Latest average timescales for planning, enforcement and householder appeals.

 These appeals will be in respect of a decision that the local planning authority (LPA) has made in relation to a planning application other than a householder appeal.

-These are appeals relating to refusal for development associated with a house such as a rear extension or roof alteration.
+These are appeals relating to refusal for development associated with a house such as a rear extension or roof alteration, refusal to display an advertisement or sign and refusal for minor commercial development such as ground floor alterations like shop fronts and security shutters.

-These are appeals against an enforcement notice or other formal notice from the local planning authority (LPA) in respect of your property.
+These are appeals against an enforcement notice (including listed building enforcement) or lawful development certificate in respect of your property.

 Receipt to validation.

 You submit an appeal to the Planning Inspectorate, Once it is received, we undertake certain checks to ensure it is a valid appeal.
 We will let you know when your appeal has been validated.
-The times stated above include appeals that have been submitted but cannot be validated until further documentation has been submitted.
+Provided all the documentation is submitted with the initial appeal the validation stage will take 1-2 weeks.

 Validation to start.